Risk Factors Dashboard

 PLX-R18

-We believe that using the placenta as a unique cell source, combined with our innovative research, development and high-quality manufacturing capabilities, will be the “engine” that drives this platform technology towards the successful development of additional PLX cell therapy products and indications.
+We believe that leveraging the placenta as a unique source of cells, combined with our cutting-edge research, development and established high-quality manufacturing capabilities, will serve as the driving force towards the successful development of a broader range of cell therapy products and applications.

 Our Clinical Development Product Candidates

-ARS.
-On July 11, 2023, we signed a three-year $4.2 million contract with the NIAID, which is part of the NIH.
-Pluri will collaborate with the U.S. Department of Defense’s, or DoD’s, AFRRI and USUHS to further advance the development of its PLX-R18 cell therapy as a potential novel treatment for H-ARS.
+ARS On July 11, 2023, we signed a three-year $4.2 million contract with the NIAID, which is part of the NIH.
+Pluri will collaborate with the U.S. Department of Defense’s, or DoD’s, AFRRI, and the USUHS, to further advance the development of its PLX-R18 cell therapy as a potential novel treatment for H-ARS.
 H-ARS is a deadly disease that can result from nuclear disasters and radiation exposure.
-The period of performance of this contract will be from July 1, 2023 through June 30, 2024, which may be extended for an additional two year period.
+On June 6, 2024, NIAID exercised its option for year two of the three-year $4.2 million contract.

 4